Geek Dashboard

 80 percent is the optimal point at which the battery can be charged with very minimal stress.
 Maintaining the battery at 100% capacity for more time puts a lot of stress on it.
 Hence battery health management feature maintains the battery at 80 percent for a maximum of the time.
 And it starts charging to 100% before you disconnect the power supply.

-When battery health management is maintaining the battery at 80 percentage, you will notice the “Charging on Hold (Rarely Used on Battery)” or “Battery on Hold” will be charged by 3:30 PM message at battery status.
+When battery health management maintains the battery at 80 percent, you will notice the “Charging on Hold (Rarely Used on Battery)” or “Battery on Hold” will be charged by 3:30 PM message at battery status.

 In short, it is very useful to use battery health management.